DecisionsDev/simulatte/README.md

 <img alt="Entering in the notebook server" src="./docs/images/simulatte.notebooks.server.page1.png" width="50%">

 On the left side navigate into the `work/notebooks` hierarchy.
-You see ADS and ODM folders.
+You see ADS and ODM folders. <br>
-Select the decisioning capability ADS by default Select notebook for loyalty
+Select the decisioning capability ADS by default. <br>
+Select notebook for loyalty. <br>
-Run all cells
+Run all cells. <br>
 Congratulations you have created a decision simulation, run it, to get insights about how your logic applies to the sampel dataset!

 ### Stop